 All one-time payroll expenditures such as terminal leave pay and paid compensatory time, etc., that are reflected in the base year are deleted using the M-150 decision unit.
 These types of expenditures are not budgeted.
 As outlined in NRS 353.262, Statutory Contingency Fund is available to General Fund agencies to assist with the costs of hiring replacements when the agency is unable to do so due to terminal leave costs (see statute for limitations).
-New positions cannot be requested through an M-150 decision unit.
+New positions cannot be requested through an M-150 decision unit, but should be added in the maintenance or enhancement decision units.
 The base budget will reflect the correct costs for all existing positions.
-Refer to Adjustments to Base in the Outline of Workflow.
+Refer to Adjustments to Base section within this manual.